nasoboem/frankenmuff/README.md

 It is a Fuzz with an active EQ, different selectable Fuzz versions, treble boost and a clean blend.

-At first we searcht the web for all the fun ways to modify a Big Muff Pi to get as mutch veriaty as we can from our Muff.
+At first we searcht the web for all the fun ways to modify a Big Muff Pi, to get as mutch veriaty as we can from our Muff.
 For all the mods and more check out [Coda Effects](https://www.coda-effects.com/2015/11/big-muff-mods-and-tweaks.html?m=0), it was invalueable recource.
+Another unbelivable recource is [The Big Muff Pi Page](https://www.bigmuffpage.com/Big_Muff_Pi_versions_schematics_part1.html) by Kit Rae.
+Here you can finde out everything about the Big Muff and it's history.

 ### 1) Clipping Stages (both stages!)
  - standard silicon diod